LuisOlivaresJ/Learning_Varian_Daemon_Py/README.md

 - Pianykh, O. S. (2012).
 Digital imaging and communications in medicine (DICOM) a practical introduction and survival guide.
 Berlin, Heidelberg: Springer Berlin Heidelberg.

 ---

+### 1.1 Client-side Configuration
+To make requests to the Daemon, we can use any computer that is on the network.
+In this repository we will use a PC running Ubuntu 24.04 LTS.
+To install and manage Python packages, we will use the [uv](https://docs.astral.sh/uv/) package.

+To connect two computers according to the DICOM protocol, the application that will make the queries (the client) must have the following:

+- *Application Entity Title* (AET).
+We will use **FM_SCU**
+- *IP Address*, which is the address of our PC on the network.
+We will use the address **192.168.1.1**

+### 1.2 Provider-side Configuration
+We access the server that contains the database remotely.